Ghosts of Jupiter

 Ghosts of Jupiter is a psychedelic rock band based out of the Boston area, previously known as the Nate Wilson Group.
 Led by former Percy Hill keyboardist Nate Wilson, the band features a loud, riff-heavy sound inspired by classic rock groups such as Led Zeppelin, Black Sabbath, and Cream.
-GOJ features Guitarists Adam Terrell (also of Assembly of Dust) and Pete Aleksi (formerly of the Curtis Mayflower), while MIT graduate bassist Tommy Lada and drummer Tom Arey (also touring with J. Geils Band) hold down the band's rhythm section.
+GOJ features Guitarists Adam Terrell (also of Assembly of Dust) and Pierre Aleksi (formerly of the Curtis Mayflower), while MIT graduate bassist Tommy Lada and drummer Tom Arey (also touring with J. Geils Band) hold down the band's rhythm section.

 Band leader, Wilson, a New England Conservatory of Music graduate, has also worked as a freelance and session musician, appearing on stage and in the studio with artists such as Chuck Berry, John Scofield, Peter Bernstein, Stephen Perkins of Jane’s Addiction, and members of Phish and the Allman Brothers Band.

 Ghosts of Jupiter’s self-titled album was released in November, 2011.
 With its blues inspired heavy guitar riffs, and showing fledgling signs of heading toward the psych-era rock of the late 60’s and 70’s, GoJ received positive reviews and would experience immediate success.